 We recommend registering yourself and your family with your countries' consulate or embassy in Barbados when you first arrive, during this settling in process.

-For a full list of countries that are represented in Barbados with their relevant contact details, please refer to our Embassies and Consulates page in the additional related articles.
+For a full list of countries that are represented in Barbados with their relevant contact details, please refer to our Embassies and Consulates page.

 The blessed island of Barbados is lucky enough to have been spared a major hurricane since 1955.
 Hurricane season runs from June through to December and even though we tend to be spared a direct hit, the island can still be affected by tropical storms with heavy rains, strong winds and dangerous sea swells.

 Precautions are necessary whether it be protecting your home, ensuring your insurance is up to date, or stocking up on supplies.
-See related articles on Weather and Hurricanes, Tropical Storms and Depressions for further information.
+See our pages on Weather and Hurricanes, Tropical Storms and Depressions for further information.

 You WILL Settle